Inter-City League

-The Inter-City League, known as the English League South during 1981-82 season, was top-flight ice hockey league in southern England from 1978.
+The Inter-City League, known as the English League South during 1981-82 season, was a top-flight ice hockey league in southern England from 1978.
 Its clubs were previously members of the Southern League.
 A proposal by the Southern IHA to create a three divisional structure wasn't acceptable to the southern-based teams who subsequently formed their own league.
 In 1982, it was replaced by the British Hockey League, running on a national basis.